scottvr/gtrsnipe/README.md

 ```

 If you know you want to play a piece in a certain position, tweak the "sweet spot".
-For example this transcription of a Bach Cello piece (Suite No. 1 in G major - BWV 1007 (Prelude)Suite No. 1 in G major - BWV 1007 (Preludeheck out this section:
+For example this transcription of a Bach Cello piece (Suite No. 1 in G major - BWV 1007 (Prelude), check out this section:

 ```
 e|------------------------------------------------|